webarch-coop/ansible-role-docker/README.md

 Ansible Role and Playbooks to install [Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/debian/) and [Docker Compose](https://docs.docker.com/compose/install/) on Debian Stretch.

-This role is best imported into another repo which needs Docker, using `ansible-galaxy`:
+This role is best imported into another repo which needs Docker, using Ansible Galaxy (the following command will download / update this repo in `roles/docker`):

 ```bash
 ansible-galaxy install -r requirements.yml --force -p roles